uraimo/buildSwiftOnARM/README.md

 1. Launch `clone.sh` that will install the required dependencies (_git cmake ninja-build clang-3.8 python uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config libblocksruntime-dev libcurl4-openssl-dev autoconf libtool systemtap-sdt-dev libcurl4-openssl-dev libz-dev_), fix clang links and clone apple/swift with all its dependecies.

 2. Run `checkoutRelease.sh` that will select the current release (4.1.1) and apply the needed patches.
 These patches cover the basic Raspi2/3 with Xenial case, but I've had many reports of successful build on different setups, but beware, additional patches could  be needed on different boards/OSs.
-I recommend to just try and if you get an error, verify if one of the additional patches (not normally applied by checkoutRelease.sh) in the subdirectories of the <failing_component>.diffs can solve your issue.
-To apply it manually going in the `<failing_component>` directory and run `patch -p1 < ../<failing_component>.diffs/otherdebians/fix.diff`.

 3. Once done, start the build with `build.sh`.